 We require improvement action plans to be filled in by the owner and superintendent pharmacist and returned to us.
 The inspector will already have identified whether the improvement action in relation to each standard, must be completed within 10, 20 or 60 working days.
 The pharmacy owner and superintendent will identify when the actions will be completed within these timescales and who will be responsible for this.
 Pharmacy owners and superintendent pharmacists will be expected to action their improvements as soon as possible, especially where a risk to patient safety has been identified.

-Improvement action plans will be published on the new inspections publication website alongside the inspection report.
+Improvement action plans are published on the pharmacy inspections website alongside the inspection report.

 When the actions set out in the improvement action plan have been completed, the owner or superintendent pharmacist must notify us.
 Once the inspector is satisfied that evidence has been provided that indicates completion of the improvement action plan, a new inspection will be scheduled six months from the date when the inspection report was sent to the owner.

 At the 6-month inspection, the inspector will visit the pharmacy again to assess whether the pharmacy is meeting the standards and that the improvements are being sustained.
 If that is the case, then we will issue an updated report with the new overall outcome showing that the pharmacy has met all of the standards.
 This report will be published on the inspection publication website, once it has been through the usual pre-publication process.